Mass Stipends and Gregorian Masses

 Mass stipends are great contributions to the mission work of the Church.
 A mission priest will celebrate Mass for you or your intention.
 As the mission priest celebrates Mass for your intentions, he unites you with himself and his congregation - a clear sign of the universality of the Church!
 Your Mass offering is a special help to a mission priest, poor himself and serving among the poorest of the human family.
 For many mission priests, Mass offerings are a substantial means of day-by-day support for their ministry and the people they serve.

-In the Archdiocese of St. Louis, the majority of our Mass stipends are distributed to our own St. Louis priest missionaries in Bolivia, retired priests of our Archdiocese, and foreign missionary priests from other countries.
+In the Archdiocese of St. Louis, the majority of our Mass stipends are distributed to foreign missionary priests around the world, as well as our own St. Louis priest missionaries in Bolivia and retired priests of our Archdiocese.

 A goodwill donation (stipend) of $5.00 per Mass is appreciated, and will be sent in its entirety to missionaries.
 Any additional donation is appreciated – it will help with our cost of forwarding your Mass requests and stipend donation to a missionary.